Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 No or neutral impact

-This proposal has a neutral impact on gender equality as it seeks funding to upgrade an existing ICT service delivered by Government to members of the public.
+This proposal has a neutral impact on gender equality as it seeks funding to upgrade an existing ICT service delivered by government to members of the public.
 The proposal will result in client information being held on a secure cloud, rather than within an existing server, but will not affect clients’ experiences of the service or service centre staff experience – including staff experience in updating client information.

 The proposal will maintain existing and best practice levels of protection for customer information for all people, regardless of gender.